 The shuttle runs from Alfons X (L4) metro station during Park Guell opening hours.

 The trip to Parc Güell will last 10-15 minutes and run every 7 minutes.

 🚌 Coming to Park Guell?
 Make sure you know how to get around Barcelona on public transport first.

 Taxis to Park Güell

-You’ll save so much time and end up paying only about €5.00 or €6.00 from anywhere central, a great option if you’re traveling in large groups or with kids.
+You’ll save so much time and end up paying only about €5.00 or €6.00 from anywhere central.
+This makes for a great option if you’re travelling in large groups or with kids.